marcuskal/Babkal/README.md

 ### Hi there 👋 Glad you came by!

 I'm Beabkal Eshete.
 A Computer Science and Engineering undergrad from Addis Ababa, Ethiopia.
-- 🔭 I’m currently working on SPAs using Vue and Laravel,
+## 🔭 I’m currently working on:

+-SPAs using Vue.js and Laravel

-🌱 I’m currently learning:
+##🌱 I’m currently learning:

 - Advanced Programming in Java
 - Compter Networks and Data Communication